aphalo/ooacquire/README.md

 ## Purpose

-Package **‘ooacquire’** makes it possible to control, modify settings and acquire spectral data directly from within R. It also supports the conversion of raw-counts data into physical quantities.
-It supports most types of spectrometers available from former *Ocean Optics*, now *Ocean Insight* (<https://www.oceaninsight.com/>).
+Package **‘ooacquire’** makes it possible to control, modify settings and acquire spectral data directly from within R. It can be also used off-line to read raw-counts data from files saved by Ocean Insight’s software and hardware.
+In both cases it implements the conversion of raw-counts data into physical quantities, with different protocols to improve the dynamic range and corrections to reduce stray-light and other sources of noise.

+In sunlight, array spectrometers due to their single monochromator have a noise floor of three orders of magnitude, which makes it impossible to measure the UV-B band.
+With special characterization of the spectrometer, one of the procedures implemented improve the noise floor by at least one order of magnitude.
+With care, this allows reliable measurement of the spectral irradiance of sunlight at ground level including UV, VIS and NIR regions.

+Package **‘ooacquire’** supports most types of *Ocean Optics* spectrometers from former *Ocean Optics*, now *Ocean Insight* (<https://www.oceaninsight.com/>).
 The free runtime of the [*OmniDriver SDP*](https://www.oceaninsight.com/products/software/drivers/omnidriver-and-spam/) and *Java* need both to be installed before data acquisition is possible.
 The runtime itself and its documentation can be downloaded at